microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 Config File Section: XT Services
 ********************************

-The **xt-services** section identifies the external service XT uses for each of the following:
+The **xt-services** section identifies the external Azure cloud service that XT uses for each of the following:

     - XT uses the **storage** service for storage of all workspace, experiment, and run related files, include source code, log files, and output files.
     - XT uses the **mongo** service as the database (with a MongoDB interface) for fast access to job stats and metrics.